shariva/neha.github.io/index.md

 ![](https://github.com/Tuniya-Neha/neha.github.io/blob/master/profile%20photo.jpg)

-I am 4th year undergraduate student at [College of Engineering Pune](https://www.coep.org.in) in the [department of Electronics and Telecommunication Engineering](https://www.coep.org.in/departments/entc)
+I am 4th year undergraduate student at [College of Engineering Pune](https://www.coep.org.in) pursuing major in the [department of Electronics and Telecommunication Engineering](https://www.coep.org.in/departments/entc) and minor in the [department of Computer Engineering](https://www.coep.org.in/departments/computerit)

 My main interests lie in Programming languages, Machine Learning, Artificial Intelligence, Computer Vision, Image Processing, Deep Learning.
 Please follow this link for my [Projects and Work Experience].
 Also see [Courses] for an overview of courses and course projects.
 Please see [Hackerrank profile] for an overview of various coding problems solved.